 The integration process is tracked through EGI helpdesk tickets by the “Operations” support unit.
 Before the technical implementation, the operations and the user support team evaluate the new SG in terms of maturity and effectiveness to support LTOS users.

-Services integrated or evaluated for integration

-At the moment of writing only one science gateway has been fully integrated with the EGI LTOS platform, but other services are undergoing the integration and will be integrated in the coming weeks.
+Piloting of the LTOS platform

 Catania Science Gateway

+The Catania Science Gateway was selected as first service to be offered by the LTOS platform in its pilot stage.
+Additional services are being integrated and the business plan will define the future integration roadmap, also taking into account the input received from the NGIs through a dedicated survey.

 The Catania Science Gateway Framework (CSGF) is an open source toolkit developed by the Italian National Institute for Nuclear Physics (INFN), division of Catania, to build, in a fast and easy way, standard-based web 2.0 Science Gateways to exponentially increase the number of potential users of Distributed Computing Infrastructure (DCIs) worldwide.

 The framework, originally conceived in the context of the CHAIN project, has been used in the last couple of years to develop Science Gateways for several EU co-funded projects such as: DECIDE, EarthServer, EUMEDGRID-Support, GISELA, DCH-RP, INDICATE and CHAIN-REDS just to name a few.
-Today this framework will be completely re-engineered in the context of the INDIGO-DataCloud project to include more additional functionalities and improve its performance.
+The framework is being completely re-engineered in the context of the INDIGO-DataCloud project to include additional cloud and data management functionality and to improve its performance.

-The CSGF is based on well established and widely adopted standards, such as: SAGA, SAML, OCCI and it is fully compliant with both the EGI.eu VO Portal and User Traceability policies.
+The CSGF was selected as first pilot service as it is based on well-established and widely adopted standards making its integration with component services simple, these are: SAGA, SAML, OCCI and it is fully compliant with both the EGI.eu VO Portal and User Traceability policies.

 In more details, user Authentication and Authorization framework is based on the SAML standard for Identity Federations, including Social Networks’ credential providers, while application interfaces are based on the OGF SAGA standard and are thus middleware-independent.
-It is worth mentioning that the framework does not require users any more to hold personal digital certificates to run their jobs on different kinds of DCIs (Grid, Cloud and HPC).

 In the context of the EGI-Engage project, the CSGF has been further extended developing a new plug-in to support the Authentication schema based on the OpenID Connect protocol.

 The CSGF allows users to execute applications on the EGI Federated Cloud and HTC resources, through web portals/SGs.
-The Science Gateways based on CSGF provide users with intuitive web interface to execute applications on the Cloud as jobs and to manage these jobs during their running (check the status and download the output).
-The SG takes care of starting the VMs on the EGI Federated Cloud, transfer the needed files (e.g. executable, input files, etc.), stop the VMs and download the output in behalf of the user.
+The Science Gateways based on CSGF provide users with an intuitive web interface to execute applications on the Cloud as jobs and to manage these jobs during their running (check the status and download the output).
+The SG takes care of starting the VMs on the EGI Federated Cloud, of transferring the needed files (e.g. executable, input files, etc.), stopping the VMs and downloading the output in behalf of the user.

 The LTOS users can exploit the CSGF features to: